OUTDOOR WARNING SIREN POLICY

 Adopted February 4, 2014

-The Sirens are activated from McLean County Emergency Management Agency (EMA), with a backup at MetCom.
+The Sirens are activated from McLean County Emergency Management Agency (EMA), with a backups at MetCom and Bloomington Dispatch Center.
 EMA has a network of trained weather spotters that are activated when severe weather conditions arise.
-The Bloomington Fire Department supplies one of these spotters and this person is positioned on the upper floors of State Farm's Downtown Building.
-He communicates with Dispatch and EMA via radio.
+The Bloomington Fire Department staffs the spotting position at # 5 station 2602 Six Points Rd.
+He/she communicates with Dispatch and EMA via radio.
 Typically reports of funnel clouds are verified by a spotter or other creditable agency representative before the sirens are activated.
 It is important to realize that during a severe weather incident like this, it is typical to get hundreds of reports of funnel clouds all over our community.
 It is important that these are confirmed, as most of these reports turn out to be negative.
 If the sirens were activated for any report, you would find that they would be sounding constantly through an entire thunderstorm event.
 This would make them ineffective as people would ignore the warning.

 The agreed upon approach is that the sirens are to be used to alert citizens who are outdoors during the imminent hazard and prompt them to seek additional information on the threat (timing, location, and severity) to allow sufficient time to seek proper sheltering.